zenorocha/liferay-learn/docs/dxp/7.x/en/getting-started/introduction-to-the-admin-account.md

 ## Accessing Liferay DXP as the Admin User

 1. Open a browser to `http://localhost:8080`.
-1. Click the _Sign In_ link. <!-- Screenshot must be updated to latest 7.2 DXP -->
+1. Click the _Sign In_ link.

     ![Sign In Link](./introduction-to-the-admin-account/images/01.png "Sign In Link")

-    > **Note:** If a Liferay DXP bundle is being used, you may be presented with the [_Setup Wizard_](https://help.liferay.com/hc/en-us/articles/360017896652-Installing-Liferay-DXP-#using-the-setup-wizard).
+    > **Note:** If a Liferay DXP bundle is being used, you may be presented with the [_Setup Wizard_](../advanced-installation-and-upgrades/01-installing-liferay-dxp/05-using-the-setup-wizard.md).
 Follow the on-screen instructions to configure your Admin user.

 1. Enter the default admin credentials to log in.